qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 |editMetadata| The :guilabel:`Metadata` tab provides you with options to create
 and edit a metadata report on your layer.
 Information to fill concern:

-* the :guilabel:`Data identification`: basic attribution of the dataset (parent, identifier, title, abstract, language...);
+* the data :guilabel:`Identification`: basic attribution of the dataset (parent, identifier, title, abstract, language...);
 * the :guilabel:`Categories` the data belongs to.
 Alongside the **ISO** categories, you can add custom ones;